-The Nyko Dualies are unique among Joy-Con replacements in that they don’t actually fit into the Switch; in fact, they’re designed for completely hands-free usage.
+The Nyko Dualies are unique among Joy-Con replacements in that they don’t actually fit into the Switch; they’re designed for completely hands-free usage.
 This makes them ideal for backups for guests.
 The design makes them easier to hold on to, and the low price point is much more affordable than picking up a spare set of Joy-Cons from the store.

-The Nyko Dualies charge through the use of an include USB-C cable and utilize motion controls and rumble feedback.
+The Nyko Dualies charge through an included USB-C cable and utilize motion controls and rumble feedback.
 Again, there is no NFC support, so no Amiibo functionality.

 This is the second Hori entry on this list, but it’s well-earned.
 One of the reasons so many users need a set of replacement Joy-Cons is because of left stick drift, a problem that has plagued the Nintendo Switch since its first iteration.
-The Hori D-Pad Controller is an inexpensive replacement for the left Joy-Con that includes a proper D-Pad, but it comes with a few drawbacks.
+The Hori D-Pad Controller is an inexpensive replacement for the left Joy-Con that includes a proper D-Pad, but it has a few drawbacks.

 First, it’s intended for use in handheld mode only — it does not work wirelessly.
 It also doesn’t support HD rumble or NFC support.
 These features were left out to keep the controller at the $20 price point, but it’s not all bad.
 If you play a lot of D-Pad-intensive games, such as those found on Nintendo Switch Online, then this is a great way to immerse yourself in the games of yesteryear.

 If you missed out on the official Animal Crossing Switch, you might want something that kind of fits the theme.
 These replacement Joy-Cons from Singland fit the bill with their green and orange coloration.
 It’s not quite the same, but it evokes images of the Nook family.

 The Singland Joy-Cons also come in traditional red, blue and grey.
-They support motion controls and have built-in vibration, along with a 20-hour battery life.
+They support motion controls, built-in vibration, and a 20-hour battery life.
 Like every other entry on this list, though, they don’t support NFC.
 It’s almost impossible to find third-party Joy-Cons that do.